peterlee42/french-flappy-bird/README.md

 # french-flappy-bird

-Have fun plaything this flappy bird about Soupe à l'oignon.
+Have fun playing this flappy bird about Soupe de l'oignon.
-Pretty trash no cap.
+I made this in 2 days; the code is very messy and is not the most efficient piece of code.